 The Green and White Wreath – The green and white wreath on top of the shield represents the rich soil of Nigeria

 The Eagle – The eagle at the top of the shield, standing on the Green and White band represent strength.

 The Red Flowers – The Red Flowers at the base are called costus spectabilis.
 This is known as the Nigerian national flower.
-It represents the beauty of Nigeria.
+This flower which grows in all parts of the country represents the beauty of Nigeria.

-The White Letter ”Y” – This represents River Benue and River Niger which is the third largest river in Africa, after the Nile and the Congo-Chambesi.
+The White Letter ”Y” – The white wavy bands in form of letter Y represents River Benue and River Niger which is the third largest river in Africa, after the Nile and the Congo-Chambesi.
 The two rivers meet at the confluence town, Lokoja.

 With the creation of new states from the 4 regions under the administration of Lieutenant Col. Yakubu Gowon, the then Head of State, the Federal government put an end to the use of different coat of arms in 1975.

-Following that a single coat of arm was adopted, serving as a single of unity.
+Following that, a single coat of arm was adopted, which then served as a symbol of unity.

-At a time when there are many rising divisive factors in the country, it will be worth it to know the history of the country’s coat of arm.
+At a time when there are many rising divisive factors in the country, it will be worth it to know the history of the country’s coat of arms.